-In discharging our section 172 duties the Directors have regard to the factors set out above.
-The Directors also have regard to other factors which we consider relevant to the decision being made.
+In discharging their section 172 duties, the Directors have regard to the factors set out above.
+The Directors also have regard to other factors, which we consider relevant to the decision being made.

 Those factors, for example, include the interests and views of members of the Tesco Group, Joint Venture Partners and associates, our relationship with our external lenders and investors, our relationship with the regulators and Tesco PLC as our shareholder and its relationship with rating agencies.
 We acknowledge that every decision we make will not necessarily result in a positive outcome for all of our stakeholders.
 By considering the Company's purpose, vision and values together with its strategic priorities and having a process in place for decision-making, we aim to make sure that our decisions are consistent and appropriate in all the circumstances.

 We delegate authority for day-to-day management of the Company to senior management in setting, approving and overseeing execution of the business strategy and related policies.
 Board meetings are held periodically where the directors consider the Company's activities and make decisions.
-As a part of those meetings, the Directors receive information in a range of different formats which includes information relevant to section 172 matters when making relevant decisions.
+As a part of those meetings, the Directors receive information in a range of different formats which include information relevant to section 172 matters when making relevant decisions.
 For example, each year we make an assessment of the strength of the Company's balance sheet and future prospects relative to market uncertainties and make decisions about the payment of dividends.

-The Company's key stakeholders are its colleagues, customers, suppliers and the shareholders.
+As the principal activity of the Company is to act as a financing company for certain Tesco Group subsidiaries, joint ventures and associates, the Company has no employees or external customers and as such the breadth of stakeholder considerations that would apply in operating or commercial trading companies have generally not applied to the decisions made by the Directors.
+The Company's key stakeholders are its shareholder, holders of its external debt under the EMTN programme, and creditors.
 The Group's Code of Business Conduct defines the standards and behaviours expected of colleagues when interacting with our stakeholders.
 This is a fundamental part of the Company's culture and training which supports delivery of our Values and protects the reputation of the Company.

-The views of and the impact of the Company's activities on those stakeholders are an important consideration for the directors when making relevant decisions.
+The views of and the impact of the Company's activities on those stakeholders are an important consideration for the Directors when making relevant decisions.
 While there are cases where the Board itself judges that it should engage directly with certain stakeholder groups or on certain issues, the size and spread of both our stakeholders and Group means that generally our stakeholder engagement best takes place at an operational or group level.
 We find that as well as being a more efficient and effective approach, this also helps us achieve a greater positive impact on environmental, social and other issues than by working alone as an individual company.
-For details on some of the engagements that takes place with the Company's stakeholders so as to encourage the directors to understand the issues to which they must have regard please see page 26 to 27 of the Tesco PLC 2023 Annual Report.
+For details on some of the engagements that takes place with the Company's stakeholders, so as to encourage the Directors to understand the issues to which they must have regard, see pages 20 to 22 of the Tesco PLC Annual Report and Financial Statements 2025.